 CNN reports that US mobile carriers are obstructing manufacturers’ attempts to implement a ‘kill switch’ for their smartphones.
 The aim of a kill switch is to render a phone inoperable if the rightful owner no longer has possession, hence discouraging theft.
 The implementation of kill switches is being promoted by a number of state attorneys, under the collective campaign banner of Secure Our Smartphones.
 However, CNN’s reporters suggest that a kill switch feature might indirectly hurt telco profits, by lowering demand for handset insurance.

-Eric is a recognized expert on communications risk and assurance.
-He was Director of Risk Management for Qatar Telecom and has worked with Cable & Wireless, T‑Mobile, Sky, Worldcom and others.
-Eric was lead author of Revenue Assurance: Expert Opinions for Communications Providers, published by CRC Press.
-He was a founding member of Qatar's National Committee for Internet Safety and the first leader of the TM Forum's Enterprise Risk Management team.
-Eric currently sits on the committee of the Risk & Assurance Group, and is an editorial advisor to Black Swan.
+Previously Eric was Director of Risk Management for Qatar Telecom and he has worked with Cable & Wireless, T‑Mobile, Sky, Worldcom and other telcos.
+He was lead author of Revenue Assurance: Expert Opinions for Communications Providers, published by CRC Press.
 He is a qualified chartered accountant, with degrees in information systems, and in mathematics and philosophy.
-Commsrisk is edited by Eric.
-Look here for more about Eric's history as editor.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.